Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 <p class="caption">(\#fig:ph-cookfarm-var)Example of variance of prediction models for soil pH.</p>
 </div>

-which shows the especially problematic areas, in this case most likely correlated with the extrapolation in feature space.
-Before we stop computing we need to close the cluster session by using:
+which highlights the especially problematic areas, in this case most likely correlated with extrapolation in feature space.
+Before we stop computing, we need to close the cluster session by using:

 ```r